-While acknowledging the challenges we’ll face, Summit will focus on the incredible opportunities for behavioral health presented by this evolution.
-For the first time, forces around us are opening the door for us to “blow the roof off” of the traditional binds of our treatment models, siloed system, and history.
+At Summit 2017, we’ll focus on the incredible opportunity for boldly re-conceptualizing behavioral health and leadership.
+For the first time, forces around us are opening the door for us to shake up the traditional binds of behavioral health models, systems, and history.

 Select this link for a PDF registration form that can be returned by mail.